Mckyle-Singh/CommunityHub/README.md

 ﻿# Community Hub

-**InvolveSA** is a modular Windows Forms application built to empower South African municipalities and civic organizations with tools for citizen engagement, service transparency, and public accountability.
+**Community Hub** is a modular Windows Forms application built to empower South African municipalities and civic organizations with tools for citizen engagement, service transparency, and public accountability.

 ---